Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Decoupling the Layers in Residual Networks

-Abstract:We propose the Warped Residual Network using a parallelizable warp operator for forward and backward propagation to distant layers that trains faster than the original residual neural network.
+Abstract:We propose a Warped Residual Network (WarpNet) using a parallelizable warp operator for forward and backward propagation to distant layers that trains faster than the original residual neural network.
 We apply a perturbation theory on residual networks and decouple the interactions between residual units.
-The resulting warp operator is a ﬁrst order approximation of the output over multiple layers.
-The ﬁrst order perturbation theory exhibits properties such as binomial path lengths and exponential gradient scaling found experimentally by Veit et al. (2016).
-We show that the Warped Residual Networks learn invariant models by breaking the redundancy in the weights caused by local symmetries in the input.
-The proposed network can outperform or achieve comparable predictive performance to the original residual network with the same number of parameters, while achieving a signiﬁcant speedup on the training time.
-We ﬁnd that as the layers get wider, the speedup in training time (44% with the widest architecture) is closer to the optimal speedup of 50% for skipping over one residual unit.
-Our architecture opens up a new research direction for methods to train a K layer ResNets in O(1) time as opposed to O(K) time with forward and backward propagation.
+The resulting warp operator is a first order approximation of the output over multiple layers.
+The first order perturbation theory exhibits properties such as binomial path lengths and exponential gradient scaling found experimentally by Veit et al (2016).

 TL;DR:We propose the Warped Residual Network using a parallelizable warp operator for forward and backward propagation to distant layers that trains faster than the original residual neural network.